Crewing a Yacht in the South Pacific

 In Fiji, the best time to look for a crew position is from August through October.
 This is the last half of the sailing season and many yachts will stop for provisions and repairs before heading for New Zealand or Australia.
 Plan to arrive in Fiji in August or September and you have an excellent chance of getting a crew position.
 (The cost of living there is very reasonable: food and accommodations are as low as $10 a day.)

-Find the captains at the Royal Suva Yacht Club near the capital and main port, Suva, or at the Tradewinds Marina a few miles out of town at the Tradewinds Hotel.
-Both places are easily accessible by city bus.
+Find the captains at the Royal Suva Yacht Club near the capital and main port, Suva, easily accessible by city bus.
 Yacht marinas are also located at several large resorts near the town of Nadi and the International Airport and nearby Lautoka.
 Yacht clubs always have bulletin boards listing want ads for crew.

 Just visit yacht clubs or marinas, have a drink, and meet the yachties who gather for the sundown hour when they are returning from day trips or just getting off the boat for the first time that day.
 Introduce yourself and tell them you are looking for a crew position.
 Dont be discouraged if offers dont come right away; it takes a little while to build up your credibility.